M374LX/alexvsbus-java/README.md

 **F6:** Toggle audio

+**F7:** Toggle scanlines*

+*Scanlines are not yet available in a release, only in the main Git branch.

 On French (AZERTY) keyboards, W becomes Z and A becomes Q.

 On Android, the Back button has the same effect as Escape.